MIW-G-C6/Cato/DefinitionOfDone.md

-- Write clean code
+- code is written according to quality standard
-- No Code smells
+- code and functionality is peer reviewed
-- No bad comments
+- glossary is up to date
-- Peer review
+- functionality has been tested/ validated and does not interfere excisting functionality
-- Glossary is updated
+- code has been merged and pushed to the master/main branch